Kendalld/multi_output_sca/README.md

 - `SHARED_DIM > 0` can reduce total compute by sharing features across all 256 branches. `200` worked well
 - To switch leakage bit (example): replace `val & 1` with an MSB-style label such as `(val >> 7) & 1`.
 - A CNN option is viable and would work much better for traces that aren't aligned
+- *Cursor AI IDE and Opus 4.5 was used to help with many facets of this project*

 ### References
 [1] V.-P. Hoang, N.-T. Do, and V. S. Doan, “Efficient Nonprofiled Side-Channel Attack Using Multi-Output Classification Neural Network,” IEEE Embedded Syst.
 Lett., vol. 15, no. 3, pp. 145–148, Sept.
 2023, doi: 10.1109/LES.2022.3213443.
 [2] M.-L. Akkar and C. Giraud, “An Implementation of DES and AES, Secure against Some Attacks,” in Cryptographic Hardware and Embedded Systems — CHES 2001, vol. 2162, Ç. K. Koç, D. Naccache, and C. Paar, Eds., in Lecture Notes in Computer Science, vol. 2162. , Berlin, Heidelberg: Springer Berlin Heidelberg, 2001, pp. 309–318. doi: 10.1007/3-540-44709-1_26.
 [3] B. Timon, “Non-Profiled Deep Learning-based Side-Channel attacks with Sensitivity Analysis,” TCHES, pp. 107–131, Feb.
 2019, doi: 10.46586/tches.v2019.i2.107-131.